 Hydraulic Terms: A-C

 WHAT IS AN ACCUMULATOR? – A container which stores fluid under pressure.
 Used as an energy source or to absorb hydraulic shock.
-Common types are piston, bladder and diaphragm.
+Common types of accumulators are piston, bladder and diaphragm.

 WHAT IS A BLEEDER (BLEED VALVE)? – A device for removal of pressurized fluid.
 Used to bleed air from system.